wg-osr/walkerga.github.io/class/fi_cyclops.md

 ---
 layout: page
-title: The Cyclopskin
+title: The Cyclops
-permalink: /class/fighter/cyclopskin
+permalink: /class/cyclops
 ---

 ###### A monster class for the [Cyclops](/monsters/cyclops), a one-eyed, sheep-herding giant blinded by Ulysses.